burdandrei/nomad-monitoring/README.md

 # Monitoring Nomad with InfluxDB

-This tutorial walks you through setting up Nomad monitoring pipeline using Prometheus publisher, Telegraf prometheus input, Kafka as message queue, InfluxDB as time series database and Grafana for visualisation.
+This tutorial walks you through setting up Nomad monitoring pipeline using Prometheus publisher, Telegraf metrics collector, InfluxDB as time series database and Grafana for visualisation.

 # Metrics Flow